 - Mobile transfer apps help users to make digital transactions in a convenient and secure way.
-Today, such apps are in high demand, which makes the industry attractive to developers.
+Today, these apps are in high demand, making the industry attractive to developers.

-- To build a money transfer app, you’ll need to come up with a plan, create a design, code and test the app, release, and collect users’ feedback.
+- To build a money transfer app, you’ll need a plan, a design, code and to test the app, release it, and collect users’ feedback.

-- Include the most important features like registration, transactions, and transaction history and don’t overload your app: a great way to go is to build an MVP first.
+- Include the most important features like registration, transactions, and transaction history but don’t overload your app.
+A good compromise is to build an MVP first.

 How do payment apps work?

 Mobile transfer apps, also known as mobile payment apps, offer a convenient and secure way to make P2P (peer-to-peer) payments without the need for cash or physical cards.

 Users simply download and install a payment app on the mobile device and sign up for an account.
 Then they need to verify their identity, for example, add a PIN or fingerprint.
 That’s it, now they can receive and send money.
 To make a payment, they enter the recipient’s details and payment amount.
 Then, users complete the transaction and receive confirmation.
 Depending on the app type and the purpose of payment, the process may slightly vary.

 There are 2 main types of money transfer apps for P2P payments.

 Payment services allow users to send money from their bank account/credit card to another person using only a phone number or email address.
 Common examples are Apple Pay, Google Pay, and PayPal.
 Here, you can set up a digital wallet to store funds and make P2P payments from within the app.